Serialif/PHP_training_news/README.md

-# Training : News
+# Training : Chat
 ## PHP - Use of databases

+*To practice, I rewrite the code for each project, I don't use copy/paste*.

-Practice of PHP to use
+### Practice of PHP to use
   * Databases with PDO
   * Abstract class (Entity, Manager)
   * Static methods

-I also used  a little bit of Bootstrap and JavaScript
+I also use a bit of Bootstrap and JavaScript